ianstormtaylor/pg-sql-helpers/Readme.md

 # pg-sql-helpers

-A set helpers for writing dynamic SQL queries in Javascript.
+A set helpers for writing dynamic SQL queries with [`pg-sql`](https://github.com/calebmer/pg-sql) in Javascript.

 ---